skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_File_Formats.md

 - City,20
 - State,2

 Then input this file as the file format.
 The name of the text file will be the name of the file format.

+## To Create a New File Format

 To create a format manually, you can just click the create format button and give the format a name.
 We will input the details of the format a little later in this document.

 ![](./media/new_connector.png)